danth6961/tsp-rebalance-app/docs/target_architecture.md

 - data fetching logic

 ### Why
-`storage.py` is already the right place for atomic-ish JSON persistence and CSV audit logging, but its neutral startup config currently duplicates the tactical neutral allocation literal, which should be derived from `constants.py` instead.
+`storage.py` is the right place for atomic-ish JSON persistence and CSV audit logging.
+It should derive its defaults from shared constants rather than recreating allocation literals.

 ---